-For a couple with children, where could you have a whole weekend of full entertainment for £50 per adult?
-All children under 16 are FREE when booked at the same time as adult ticket, includes optional camping from Thursday 21st May till Bank Holiday Monday 25th May (you can also go off and on site as you wish)
+For a couple with children, where could you have a whole weekend of full entertainment for £50 per adult if buying an Early Bird ticket (available until 17th April)?
+All children under 16 are FREE when booked at the same time as adult ticket, includes optional camping from Thursday 24th June till Monday 29th June (you can also go off and on site as you wish)

 KEEPING CHILDREN SAFE AT FESTIVALS